nfasano/colosseum_ticket_tracker/README.md

 4) Repeat steps 2 and 3 every 5 minutes until you secure the tickets.

 ## Other details for planning your trip to the Colosseum
-1) You can visit the Palantine-Forum area before or after your Colosseum visit but it must be within 24 hours (for regular experience ticket) or 48 hours (for full experience ticket) of your timed entrance to the Colosseum.
+1) You can visit the Palatine Hill-Roman Forum area before or after your Colosseum visit but it must be within 24 hours (for regular experience ticket) or 48 hours (for full experience ticket) of your timed entrance to the Colosseum.
 It is not possible to enter the Colosseum at a time that is different than your listed time.
+However, this means that it is not essential to secure early morning tickets since you can plan to visit the Palatine Hill-Roman Forum area before your visit to the Colosseum.
+Of the three sites, the Colosseum requires the least amount of walking so it could actually make sense to save it for last.
 2) In terms of planning your day, it will take between 4.5-6 hours to fully explore the three sites (Colosseum, Palatine Hill, and Roman Forum), spending between 1.5-2 hours at each site.
 It is a lot of walking and can be especially tough on your heels because most of the ground is cobble stone.
 On my visit to the Colosseum, I took 18,000 steps and climbed 20 flights of stairs according to my Iphones Health app.
-One nice feature of the Palatine HIll-Roman Forum area is that there are several water fountains to refill your bottles with cold water and shady benches to sit and relax.
+One nice feature of the Palatine Hill-Roman Forum area is that there are several water fountains to refill your bottles with cold water and shady benches to sit and relax.
 3) Note that the full experience undergrounds and arena tickets are nominative (i.e. contains the ticket holders name) and you must provide this information during the checkout process.
 This is especially important to note if you are buying the ticket for someone else or for many people.
 You will not be allowed into the undergrounds if your ID does not match the name on the ticket and you cannot change the name on the ticket once it has been sold to you.
 4) You can still see the Undergrounds from above with a full experience arena ticket, but you will not get to walk through the undergrounds.
 So not getting underground access ticket is not the end of the world.
 In fact, I would not pay the extra money to buy a ticket with underground access from a third party reseller if I can get the full experience arena ticket from the official site.
 5) Despite the widespread claim online that the website is 'glitchy' or 'buggy', I have not found this to be the case.
 Tickets sell out very fast, so even if you see tickets available at one moment in time, they may be sold out by the time you hit 'add to cart' and bypass Recaptcha.
 This can be quite frustrating, but I would not call it a bug.
 Once you have the tickets in the cart, they are secure for 15 minutes while you check out and you should not have any problems from this point on.